These stock photo sites are at the top of the game, and while they have different strengths, it can be hard to decide which one to go for.

 Adobe Stock, on the other hand, enables broadcast-oriented use, as long as the estimated audience doesn’t surpass 500,000 viewers.

 Plus, Adobe Stock has a special license for video, templates, 3D assets, and Premium and Editorial images.
-It’s called Enhanced license, and it includes all rights from Standard plus unlimited reproductions/viewers.
+It’s called an Enhanced license, and it includes all rights from Standard plus unlimited reproductions/viewers.

 This is where it gets tricky, as Shutterstock also has an Enhanced license, but it expands Standard rights to include unlimited reproductions/project budgets, and the use of the images in products for resale –think of mass reproduction or any item where the image is the core value, like t-shirts or posters–.
 And it’s available for all their content.

 Even more complicated, all the aforementioned rights can be found in Adobe Stock too… under the name of an Extended license.
-This contract enables unlimited print copies and unrestricted number of viewers for broadcast projects, plus products for resale.
+This contract enables unlimited print copies and an unrestricted number of viewers for broadcast projects, plus products for resale.

-Finally, both agencies offer a legal warranty, indemnification in the case someone wrongly accuses you of copyright infringement or other legal violations related to your use of the photos.
+Finally, both agencies offer a legal warranty, and indemnification in the case someone wrongly accuses you of copyright infringement or other legal violations related to your use of the photos.
 But whereas Shutterstock offers $10,000 for a Standard license and $250,000 for Extended license images, Adobe Stock provides full, unlimited legal coverage in all their licenses.

 Licensing Comparative Conclusion